Dormant512/itmo-algs-labs/README.md

-# itmo_lab_listings
+# itmo-algs-labs
-ITMO University listings for labs.
+ITMO University lab listings for the discipline "Algorithm Design".